 (If this is your first time catching our month-in-review posts, welcome!
 Check out our archive of previous wrapups here for some more info on why we take this approach to documenting some of our unschooling learning adventures.)

 - Q-Space – This is the first in a three-part series of Star Trek: The Next Generation fiction.
-Sarah has all three and has gotten almost three-quarters of the way through this one.
+Ashar has all three and has gotten almost three-quarters of the way through this one.

 Movies and TV

 - Harry Potter 1, 2 and 3 – Ashar had already seen all the movies, but I’m reading the books and we’re rewatching them as I go.
 As I recovered from a nasty stomach situation earlier this month, they were great for keeping me amused and laying down.